A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Hodge theoretic aspects: the pure variation

 \subsection{The period map}

-The above four types of families give rise to a polarized variation of Hodge structure, each with an associated period domain, say $D_{a,b}$, and the associated Kuranishi family (with fixed polarization) gives rise to a (local) period map $P:U_{1,2,a,b} \to D_{a,b}$.
-The \textbf{\emph{infinitesimal Torelli property}} is said to hold if the tangent map $dP$ is an injective map.
-In our case the kernel at $F\in U_{1,2,a,b}$ of this map is the kernel of the multiplication map $R^d_F \mapright{\cdot x_0} R^{d+1}_F$.
-This kernel varies with $F$.
-The calculations in Appendix~\ref{app:SAGE} show that at the point corresponding to the \textbf{\emph{basic type}} this kernel has dimension $1$ in all cases which shows that at that point infinitesimal Torelli does not hold.

-In cases (a) and (b) the failure is due to the existence of a double fiber in the elliptic fibration and Torelli fails everywhere.
+The existence of a double fiber in the elliptic fibration causes Torelli to fail everywhere.
 This was observed already by K.~Chakiris~ \cite[Theorem 2]{ChakCounter}.
 We give a simple proof which shows that in these cases infinitesimal Torelli always fails.
-The reason we give it here because the geometric proof in \cite{ChakCounter} is only sketched.
+We give it here because the geometric proof in \cite{ChakCounter} is only sketched.

-\begin{prop} Let $X$ be an elliptic surface fibered over $\bP^1$ with a unique multiple fiber $m F_0$ and such that $K_X\simeq (m-1)F_0$.
-The period map for a modular family\footnote{See Remark~\ref{rmk:modular}.} of such elliptic surfaces has everywhere $1$-dimensional fibers.
-This holds in particular for the classes a) and b) from Table~\ref{tab:Main}. \end{prop} \begin{proof} First note that $p_g(X)=1$ and so $(m-1)F_0$ is the unique canonical divisor.
+\begin{proposition} Let $X$ be an elliptic surface fibered over $\bP^1$ with a unique multiple fiber $m F_0$, $m\ge 2$, and such that $K_X\simeq (m-1)F_0$.
+The period map for a Kuranishi family of such elliptic surfaces has everywhere $1$-dimensional fibers.
+This holds in particular for the classes a) and b) from Table~\ref{tab:Main}.\footnote{The Kuranishi family is not the same as the modular family from Definition~\ref{dfn:ModFam}; the latter has a fixed polarization.} \end{proposition}

+\begin{proof} First note that $p_g(X)=1$ and so $(m-1)F_0$ is the unique canonical divisor.
 Also $q(X)=0$, e.g. because of Theorem~\ref{thm:CanBunForm}.
 We reason as in F. Catanese \cite[p.
 150]{ttag}.
 The failure of infinitesimal Torelli is caused by the non-trivial kernel of the tangent map to the period map.
 The latter is the map

 Since $T_{X}\simeq \Omega^1_{X} \otimes K_{X} ^{-1}$, the morphism $\mu$ is induced by multiplying $H^1(T_{X}) $ by a non-zero section $\omega$ of $K_{X}$ vanishing along the canonical divisor $K=(m-1)F_0$.
 So, from the exact sequence